 Child Neuropsychological Evaluations

 These evaluations are requested for educational purposes for children, adolescents and college students to optimize achievement and success in the academic arena.
-The testing assesses intellectual skills, academic abilities, cognitive/executive functions, individualized learning style, and emotional resources.
-These evaluations are more comprehensive than the basic psychoeducational evaluation and include a detailed assessment of the child’s cognitive functions.
+The testing assesses intellectual skills (verbal and nonverbal), academic abilities, phonological processes, individualized learning style, and emotional/behavioral symptoms.
 Test results can help to identify useful strategies for utilization in the school setting, guide educational planning, facilitate school transitions, and determine the most appropriate pathway to academic success (e.g., gifted/advanced programs, school accommodations, etc.).
 Recommendations are aimed at providing parents, teachers/school programs, and support staff (e.g., counselors), with educational support and assistance that meet the unique needs of each child.
 Common referrals include learning disabilities, gifted accommodations, and transitional reevaluations (new school/grade level; post secondary/college).

 Educational services are offered to help facilitate academic planning.
 These include classroom observations, consultation with school personnel, advocacy at child team meetings, and educational workshops/services.
 Additional services can be discussed with the doctor as they pertain to the child’s needs.